Group of five young men with different hair styles smiling and standing close together outdoors.

 Group Therapy

-I run groups throughout the year.
-Check below for current offerings, and feel free to check back in the future as new groups open.
+I run process-oriented groups throughout the year.
+Check below for current offerings.

 Current Groups